Boost Converter Efficiency Calculator

 • Boost Input Voltage is the initial supply voltage (Volts)

-Let’s break it down.
-The formula essentially divides the difference between the input voltage and the output voltage by the output voltage, then multiplies that by 100 to get a percentage.
+The formula essentially divides the difference between the output voltage and the input voltage by the output voltage, then multiplies that by 100 to get a percentage.

 Calculation Example